 Frankly, our money’s on the kindergarteners.
 Wily little buggers.

-Superfight brings these and other ridiculous - yet crucial - questions to the fore.
+Superfight brings these and other ridiculous - yet essential - questions to the fore.
 Your goal is to assemble the mightiest challengers and convince other players that yours is the superior fighting strength.

 Superfight is a great option for 3-10 players (or more - you’ll just go through the deck faster) and is surprisingly kid-friendly.